Pulmonary Function Testing

 Why are Pulmonary tests done?

+Pulmonary testing not only detects the presence of lung and breathing problems, it also identifies the specific type of problem and evaluates its severity.
 These tests can also help your physician determine the proper course of therapy.

 How long do these tests take?

 Depending on which tests are conducted, pulmonary testing can take from 20 minutes to two hours.